carlosouro/using-stubs/README.md

 using.typeOf(type)       //tests typeOf(parameter)===type
 using.instanceOf(Class)  //tests instanceOf(parameter)===Class
 using.something          //matches !==undefined
-using.anything           //matches any parameter, even if undefined
+using.anything           //matches any param as long as it is set (even undefined)

-using.everything         //special matcher - any arguments from this point onward will be matched
+using.everything         //special matcher - all arguments from this point onward will be matched, even if none is set
                          //eg. foo("a", Match.everything) will match foo("a"), foo("a", "one"), foo("a", 1, 2, 3, 4, 5, 6);
 ```